 The good news is that you can learn about the best techniques for restoring a faded photo yourself or with a professional’s help.
 In this guide, you’ll understand why photographs fade and what you can do about it.

 Many images will lose their definition over time because their dyes and tones become exposed to UV rays and harsh sun or light.
-When sunlight comes into contact with the pigments on a photo, it disturbs the molecules in the plastic material.
+When sunlight comes into contact with the pigments on an old photo, it disturbs the molecules in the plastic material.
 As these molecules vibrate, they begin to break down.
 From there, photo deterioration occurs.

 Even the cleanest of spaces will be home to some microscopic toxins.
 Frequent air exposure puts your photographs at risk of becoming damaged by micro-particles, dust, and chemicals.

 If you frequently use cleaning chemicals, these can cling to the surface of your images, causing them to fade over time.
+Make sure you clean your photos using photo-safe products.

 Most people don’t like to think they’re housing fungus where they’re storing their photographs – but these things happen more frequently than you think.
 In fact, mold can spread as quickly as just 24 hours!
-If your home doesn’t undergo regular inspections or is often exposed to the sun, mold can damage your images quicker than you’d expect!
+If your home doesn’t undergo regular inspections or is often exposed to the sun, mold can damage your images quicker than you’d expect.

 Two of your old photos’ greatest enemies are moisture and acidity.
 Contrary to popular belief, mounting your pictures on frames with tape adhesives can cause acid burn, creating a yellowish appearance.